Dr Lauren teaching her students at the ATA where to safely inject botox to a patient's face.

 Read More »

-Dr Lauren teaching facial anatomy to a group of students at the Aesthetic Training Academy.
+Dr Lauren teaching how to plan aesthetic treatments to students at the ATA.

 Read More »